PresDom96/Watches/README.md

-# Watches.io
+Watches!
 A page where I made a list of my favorite watches including some vintage ones.
 This page was great practice and it allowed me to play with JavaScript even more.
+This project contains various watches that I enjoy and hopefully one day add to my collection.
+There are links with labled interactive buttons that are hyperlinks.
+When they are clicked on they will take you to a different webpage of a watch that I adore.
+There is also a photo carousel with some vintage watches that I created with JavaScript as well as the current date and time on the page so you aways know the time!
+Some of the challeges for me was the JavaScript portion of the time and carousel as well as making sure everything lined up in CSS.